Celebrities and Surrogacy Children

-There are a lot more options available today for individuals and couples that want to extend their family.
-With the rise in infertility, more and more people are choosing to use a surrogate.
+There are a lot more options available today for individuals and couples that want to extend their families.
+With the rise in infertility, more and more people are choosing to use a Surrogate.
 This is the best option for couples and individuals who want to have a biological connection to the child, but the woman is not capable of carrying a pregnancy to term successfully.

-Each surrogate plays a different role, depending on who the Intended Parents are.
-Some surrogates are only there to deliver the baby while others become an important part of the child’s life and sometimes even fulfill the role of godmother.
+Each Surrogate plays a different role, depending on who the Intended Parents are.
+Some Surrogates are only there to deliver the baby while others become an important part of the child’s life and sometimes even fulfil the role of godmother.

 Robert De Niro

 In 2011, Robert De Niro and his wife Grace Hightower welcomed a baby girl in their family who was born via surrogacy.

 At 68, Robert De Niro wanted to have another child, but had five children from other relationships at the time.
 He has twin sons, who were born via a Surrogate, with his ex Toukie Smith.
 He also has two older children with his first wife Diahnne; a daughter in her forties and a son in his late thirties.

 For actress Nicole Kidman, getting pregnant was an emotional ride.

 Two years after she gave birth to Sunday Rose, her first child, she decided to use a Surrogate in order to have her second child.
 Kidman also has two adopted children Isabella and Connor, with her first husband Tom Cruise.